NiklasRosenstein/pydoc-markdown/docs/migrate-from-3x-to-4x.md

 config deserialization to the `databind.core 1.x` and `databind.json 1.x` packages.
 It also dropped use of the `nr.interface` library and all interfaces are now defined as ABCs. **This change does not affect the requirements for your Pydoc-Markdown configuration files**, but it will require a change if you have developed your own plugins.
+Note also that starting with version 4.x, Pydoc-Markdown requires Python 3.7 or newer (before it was Python 3.6 or newer), but it is still capable of parsing older Python source code (incl.
+Python 2).

 This is how your plugin may be defined for compatibility with Pydoc-Markdown 3.x where you use `nr.databind.core`: